mathrunet/flutter_masamune/packages/katana_router_builder/README.md

 You can create a query for page transitions by defining a query field by giving `@pageRouteQuery` annotation.

+Specify `_$(widget class name)Query` for the query value.

-Widget parameters can be defined as is.
+Widget parameters can be defined as they are.

 ```dart
 // user.dart